igorprado/favicon-notification/README.md

 ## .add()

 As the name says, this add the notification bubble to the favicon.
-If you didn't initialized the script, this will use the default options to create and set the new favicon.
+If you didn't initialized the script using `.init(options)`, this will use the default options to create and set the new favicon with the notification.

 ```js
 FaviconNotification.add();